vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 The authors also report that random centroid assignment also provides exemplary accuracy.
 (See *Figure 10* in the [paper](https://arxiv.org/abs/2111.08566): *Different types of centroid selection*).

-The cluster centroid vectors point to a [posting list](https://en.wikipedia.org/wiki/Inverted_index) containing the vectors close to the cluster centroid.
+The cluster centroid vector points to a [posting list](https://en.wikipedia.org/wiki/Inverted_index) containing the vectors close to the cluster centroid.
 Disk-based data structures back the posting lists of non-centroids, and centroids are indexed using an in-memory approximate nearest neighbor search algorithm.
 Unlike quantization techniques for approximate nearest neighbor search, all vector distance calculations are performed